Last updated on September 23rd, 2022 at 03:04 pm

 I do not care about shoes.
 I will always go barefoot, no matter the season and no matter how cold it is.
 I would rather have the cold seeping up into my calves and knees than confine my feet in shoes.
 Also, I don’t like spending money on shoes, because I”m hard on them.
 Possibly this is because as a rule, I’ve only ever had one or two pairs of shoes at a time.

-My mother, on the other hand, has shoes in common with Imelda Marcos.
+My mother, on the other hand, has shoes in common with the past First Lady of the Philippines Imelda Marcos’ famous 3,000 pairs.
 Growing up, I can recall standing in her closet and looking up at the towering stacks of shoeboxes, meticulously marked in her neat handwriting: Pink Slings.
 Black Patent Sandals.
 Brown Leather Pumps.
 And so on.

 I don’t get people who spend hundreds on Jimmy Choo or Manolo Blahnik.
-Possibly I am so out of the loop on shoes that I even have the au courant designers wrong.
+Possibly I am so out of the loop on shoes that I even have the fashionable designers wrong.

 I’m going to say I’ve spent less than $11,000 on shoes over a period of 56 years.